But to stand in the sun and melt into the wind?"

 Until now, death marches on unchallenged!

-again.
+We are born only to die.
+But those who have trod the spiritual path assure us that we die only to be born again.
 The Hindus and the Buddhists believe in rebirth, depending on what the individual was upto while on earth,while the semitic religions believe in eternal life with God .But this too is conditional.

 Death, therefore, must be viewed as the great doorway during our transit from life to life.
 Should we, then, be terrorized by death?
 No!
 Instead, we should concentrate on conquering our fear of the inevitable - our fear of death!